The Entrepreneurship Cell, IIT Bombay: History

 In 2014, the first edition of The Ten Minute Million Challenge (TTMM) was held.
 The competition provided on-spot funding to its participants.
 The first edition was a huge success with 6 out of 10 participants receiving funding from investors.
+In the same year, E-Cell IIT Bombay organized its pre-summit India tour, Envoyage 2014, which spanned 13 cities including Jaipur, Pune, Nashik, and Bangalore, and featured speaking sessions and regional judging by experts such as Dinesh Modi, Muki Regunathan, and Paresh Gupta.

 In 2015, FCoF, a platform to connect startups to freelancers and their potential co-founders was launched.
 Alongside, Startup Services Platform (SSP) was launched to provide legal and financial consultancies to startups at minimal rates.
 E-Summit was provided patronage from GoI's flagship initiative Make in India.
 E-Summit saw the edition of two new events, Business Conclave and Innovation Conclave.

 In 2016, E-Cell IITB launched Enlighten, an initiative that provided all the relevant information regarding entrepreneurship.
 Eureka! received 8884 entries, highest since its inception.

 In 2017, Swacch and EnTech were initiated.
 Swacch was a social campaign that encouraged the people of Mumbai to keep the public spaces clean.
 EnTech envisioned to support and increase the technology startups from IIT Bombay.

 In 2018, Pre-Summit, an initiative aimed at promoting the E-Summit was launched.
 Pre-Summit reached out to a large number of people and turned out to be a huge success.
 Alongside, the face of E-Cell, consisting of its logo design was completely revamped, celebrating 20 years of E-Cell.

 In 2019, E-Summit was showcased on the Nasdaq Tower, Times Square for the first time ever.
 E-Summit also saw the addition of three new events, RnD Conclave and Content Creation Conclave and Seed Stars.

-In 2020, E-Summit is taken completely online in order to adapt with the pandemic, received huge attention from the media with coverage from networks like ETNow, Mirror Now, Business Insider and The Hindu.
+In 2020, E-Summit is taken completely online in order to adapt with the pandemic.